uksrc/uksrc.github.io/_posts/news/2026-02-17-ukSRC-Supporting-New-Astronomical-Projects.md

 | Rhaana Starling | University of Leicester  | SKA-era Physics of Energetic Transients                                          | The transient sky                                       |
 | Tianyue Chen    | University of Manchester | Foreground removal with a generative network for 21cm cosmology                  | Probing the Cosmic Dawn, Cosmology and dark energy      |

 We thank all Demonstrator Case teams for their engagement and feedback.
-Their participations are playing a critical role in shaping UKSRC’s services, ensuring the facility is ready to support SKA community science when fully operational.
+Their participation is playing a critical role in shaping UKSRC’s services, ensuring the facility is ready to support SKA community science when fully operational.